Enterprise AI Vendor Evaluation: Designing Structured Scorecards

 The second is that it produces a defensible record.
 Procurement decisions for enterprise AI involve significant financial commitment and operational consequence.
 A structured evaluation with documented scores and weightings can be reviewed, audited, and explained.
 An unstructured evaluation produces a preference but not a record.

 A well-constructed scorecard also forces clarity that the evaluation process would otherwise avoid.
-Assigning a weight to governance capability, for instance, requires the organisation to decide how important governance is relative to functional capability.
+Assigning a weight to governance capability, for instance, calls for a decision about how important governance is relative to functional capability.
 That decision, made before evaluation, shapes what the evaluation finds.
 Made after evaluation, it tends to become a rationalisation for the preferred outcome.

 Before the Scorecard: Shortlisting